Brand architecture that elegantly communicates different product identities without overshadowing the company’s flagship software product.

-Our design team needed to develop an eye-catching brand for Managed Platform that would sit comfortably alongside the flagship product without stealing the spotlight.
-The launch event would play an essential role in introducing Wonderware’s new range of features to the industrial IT market, and therefore, Managed Platform would need to play a supporting role without outshining the true “star of the show”.
+To develop an eye-catching brand for Managed Platform that would sit comfortably alongside the flagship product without stealing the spotlight.
+The launch event would play an essential role in introducing Wonderware’s new range of features to the industrial IT market, and therefore Managed Platform would need to play a supporting role without outshining the true “star of the show”.

-To communicate the brand architecture effectively, our creative team first needed to address how the flagship product and its supporting modules were named.
-We retained “Managed Platform” at the client’s request and developed an initial series of unique module name options for them to choose from.
+To communicate the brand architecture effectively, we first addressed how the flagship product and its supporting modules were named.
+We retained “Managed Platform” at our client’s request and developed an initial series of unique module name options for them to choose from.

 Through a process of elimination and refinement, we created a name for the core module: Axelia (protector of mankind in Greek mythology).
 A second name – Proteus – was provided by the client, based on the mythological theme we established.

 Security, stability and storage were key aspects of the product that our client wanted to communicate, so borrowing from the existing SolutionsPT brand colour palette, we created a visual style that fit seamlessly with their existing materials, yet retained a distinct look and feel.

 The hexagon shape has been broken to suggest the secure flow of information in and out of the system, as well as creating an arrow device that references the product’s identity as software that sends data down from the Cloud.

 The design also makes use of cubes, both in the logos and marketing collateral, to communicate that this product is one of many modules that a customer can combine and put together to create a solution specific to them.